11x3/ilvmx/README.md

 # Internet Land of Magic

-ILVMX is an `internet load virtual module exchange` or functionally minded cloud app server and function-level exchange.
+ILVMX is an `internet load virtual module exchange` or functionally minded cloud app server with function-level exchange.

 The server is written in Elixir-lang but we use `Vagrant` which of course means ILVMX is cloud or self-hostable.
 Current support for native Elixir and HTTP APIs are in the works, with Elm-lang and other support coming soon.